Creating applications and porting to new hardware¶

 Implement the callback to control the “Signal” LED.

-Required features of the hardware¶
+Required features of the hardware or operating system¶

 It should be possible to send and receive raw (layer 2) Ethernet frames